Scientific Article Summarizer for Source-Checked Notes

 Summary

-• A scientific article summarizer should help you capture the research question, method, key findings, limitations, and citation trail before you reuse a summary as evidence.
+A scientific article summarizer should capture the main question, study method, key findings, limits, and sources.

 Use AI for first-pass reading.
 Use citations and source checks before the summary becomes a note, literature-review input, or claim in your own writing.